lamia-lang/lamia/docs/user-guide/hu-syntax.md

 Also check {@utils.py} for any issues.
 ```

+### Variable file references

+Use `{@identifier}` where the identifier matches a parameter name.
+If the caller provides a value, it is used as the filepath.
+If not, the name is treated as a literal filename.

 See the [File Context](files-context.md) documentation for details on search strategies and error handling.

 ## Return types